Hola VPN Review 2021: Online Blocks Are Waved Away

 3. Fastest available protocol

-Short explanation: X is the fastest available protocol by XVPN
+Short explanation: IKEv2 is the fastest available protocol by Hola VPN.

 Long explanation: in the VPN world, many protocols exist, with differences between protocols making the difference in how secure a VPN is, how fast, and whether it can bypass geo-censorship.
 Typically, the trade-off is between speed and security, with the PPTP protocol typically being the fastest but the least secure.